In this post we explore why the face pull is bad exercise and give you a safer, more effective alternative.

 Is there anything else?
 Yep.

-The increasing moment arm and the additional force required to straighten the rope, both occur precisely when the target muscles are getting short.
+The increasing moment arm and the additional force required to straighten the rope, both occur at precisely the point the target muscles are getting weaker.

 Which is why it feels like somebody has put a blowtorch to your shoulders at the end of the range.